A case study headline is not clickbait

 Make sure your case study headline includes these 3 elements:

-- Name of the customer: Who is the case study about?
+Who is the case study about?
 An anonymous case study will not inspire trust in your organization—there are just too many fake or invented case studies out there.
 Use the customer’s name in the case study headline or, if they’re not well-known, indicate what industry they’re in and make sure the business name is right at the top of the main write-up.

-- Product or service the customer used: Let readers know if the case study is relevant for them.
+Let readers know if the case study is relevant for them.
 Does the case study discuss a challenge they’re facing or a use case that is top of mind?
 Is this the service they’re looking for, too?

-- Main benefit or result: Use a hard number if possible.
+Use a hard number if possible.
 If you don’t have a killer stat to put in the case study headline, describe a specific result.
 Show off!
 Make an impression.

 Here are 2 examples of simple, straightforward and effective case study headlines: